Why 'Working From Hols' Is The New Working From Home

-"Working from hols" is the latest way Brits are embracing flexible working, according to a new report.
+"Working from hols" is the latest way people are embracing flexible working, according to a new report.

 According to LinkedIn, it's especially popular with Gen Z workers.
 One in three employees aged between 18 and 24 said they've bookended a holiday with remote working days, compared to just one in seven employees over 55.